Anthony Kleanthous: Football

-He has served three times as a director of the Football Conference and was responsible for re-branding the competition to the National League.
-He formed and chaired National League Broadcasting which trained students in camera and sports filming techniques that were then utilised to produce the BT Sport highlight shows.
+He has served three times as a director of the Football Conference and was responsible for re-branding the competition as the National League.
+He formed and chaired National League Broadcasting, which trained students in camera and sports filming techniques that were then utilised to produce the BT Sport highlight shows.

 Kleanthous has seen Barnet F.C. reach its furthest positions in the FA Cup, League Cup and EFL Trophy as well as qualifying four times for the play-offs.
 The 2001 relegation of the club from the Football League was followed four years later by its promotion but the club needed a new modern home.
 He bought Barnet Cricket Club, adjacent to the football club's existing ground, Underhill Stadium, as he thought it would be an ideal site to develop a larger stadium.
-However, Barnet Council who did not want the expansion; after failing to convince Barnet Council to support the club's expansion plans, he eventually relocated the club to his leisure complex at The Hive in the neighbouring London Borough of Harrow.
+However, Barnet Council did not want the expansion; after failing to convince Barnet Council to support the club's expansion plans, he eventually relocated the club to his leisure complex at The Hive in the neighbouring London Borough of Harrow.

 He was an early pioneer in women's football and adopted Barnet Ladies in 1995, integrating them within the Barnet F.C. set-up, the first women's football club fully incorporated within a men's league club.
 Then in 2013 he formed a new women's football team, the London Bees, who won a license to play in the FA Women's Super League.
 The London Bees have joined Barnet F.C. at The Hive.

 Leisure

-Kleanthous was responsible for the planning, construction and opening of "The Hive” at the Prince Edward's playing fields, in Edgware, Middlesex.
+Kleanthous was responsible for the planning, construction and opening of "The Hive” at the Prince Edward's playing fields, in Edgware.
 He initially invested £11 million into the 44 acre site to develop several astroturf pitches, 10 grass pitches, 14 dressing rooms, physiotherapy rooms and meeting rooms.
 It was opened as a centre of footballing excellence on 15 December 2009 by Fabio Capello and Sir Trevor Brooking.
-He has subsequently invested over £50 million to turn the site into an internationally recognised world class sports training venue and stadium with state of the art medical sports science facilities.
+He has subsequently invested over £50 million to turn the site into a sports training venue and stadium with medical sports science facilities.
 The Hive leisure complex has hosted international teams from Brazil, Germany, Spain, Italy, Peru, Sweden and many other premier overseas clubs as well as various England national teams.
 It has become a base for the Nigerian national team and has played host to the London Broncos, the Oxford Cambridge Varsity Finals, county cup finals and various other men's and women's club cup finals.

-Development on the site is ongoing with planning granted in 2018 for an Academy, indoor hall, stadium expansion and multi level parking facilities set cost around £20 million over two years taking the value of the complex to over £150 million.
+Development on the site is ongoing with planning granted in 2018 for an academy, indoor hall, stadium expansion and multi level parking facilities set to cost around £20 million over two years, taking the value of the complex to over £150 million.